 Research background

-Pediatric myocarditis constitutes an important cause of morbidity and mortality in the form of death, heart transplant and dilated cardiomyopathy.
+Pediatric myocarditis constitutes an important cause of morbidity and mortality in the form of death, heart transplant, and dilated cardiomyopathy.
 Pediatric myocarditis diagnosis is usually challenging.
 It is mainly due to its heterogeneous and unspecific clinical presentation, and the low accuracy of the currently available non-invasive diagnostic tests.
 Also, the gold standard for diagnosis, the endomyocardial biopsy has inherent risks and is not widely available.
 Of note, a diagnostic delay can lead to a subsequent elevated morbimortality.

 Research motivation